mvolkmann/blog/src/smalltalk/41-morphic.md

 - Right-click the desktop to open its halo.
 - Click the blue menu button.
-- Select debug...inspect morph to open an Inspect window.
+- Select "debug...inspect morph" to open an Inspect window.
 - Click in the bottom pane of the Inspect window.
 - Enter `self color: Color red` or use some other color name.
 - "Do it".